Amid brewing regional tensions, Israel begins vaccinating 700 Jordanian workers

 “The relationship between Abdullah and Netanyahu was never a good one, but Netanyahu is managing to alienate the Jordanians even further,” said Arie Kacowicz, a professor of international relations at Hebrew University.

-On Tuesday, Netanyahu said he told the Israeli online news site Ynet that “four other peace deals are one the way.”
+On Tuesday, Netanyahu said he told the Israeli online news site Ynet that “four other peace deals are on the way.”

-Netanyahu, who has frequently showcased the landmark deal as part of his political campaign ahead of Mar.
-23 elections, announced last week that he had clinched over $10 billion in investments in Israeli infrastructural projects, including in new trade routes between the Gulf and Europe via Saudi Arabia, Jordan and Israel.
+Netanyahu, who has frequently showcased the landmark deal as part of his political campaign ahead of March 23 elections, announced last week that he had clinched more than $10 billion in investments in Israeli infrastructural projects, including in new trade routes between the Gulf and Europe via Israel, Jordan and Saudi Arabia.

 “For Netanyahu, developing new diplomatic relations with faraway countries involves disregard for old relations with neighboring countries,” read an editorial by the left-leaning Israeli newspaper Haaretz.